CONABIO/antares3/docs/setup.rst

 .. code-block:: bash

     # Replace yourdatabase by the name of the database
-	psql -d yourdatabase -c "CREATE EXTENSION postgis;" antares init
+    psql -d yourdatabase -c "CREATE EXTENSION postgis;" antares init -c mex
-    antares conf_setup

 This will create a ``madmex`` directory under ``~/.config/`` where ingestion files for all different suported dataset will be stored.